rolandort/browsing-time/README.md

 No data is sent to external servers - all processing happens on your device.

-## Icons

-Before loading the extension, you need to create two icon files:
-- `icons/icon-48.png` (48x48 pixels)
-- `icons/icon-96.png` (96x96 pixels)

-You can use any image editor to create these icons, or use placeholder icons for testing.

 ## Development

 The extension consists of the following files: